Georgetown-University-Libraries/testManifests/README.md

 ## TODOs
-- Create manifest from EAD
+- Create manifest from EAD with no item metadata
 - TODO - overlay text extract into sample files
 - Enable the generation of a manifest for item bitstreams (original or other bundle)